open-ephys/gui-docs/source/User-Manual/Plugins/LSL-Inlet.rst

 .. image:: ../../_static/images/plugins/lslinlet/lslinlet-01.png
   :alt: Annotated LSL Inlet editor

-.. csv-table:: Streams continuous data into the signal chain using the LabStreamingLayer protocol.
+.. csv-table:: Streams continuous data from devices that use the Lab Streaming Layer protocol.
+See the `Lab Streaming Layer documentation <https://labstreaminglayer.readthedocs.io/info/intro.html>`__ for more information about this library and a list of supported devices.
    :widths: 18, 80

    "*Plugin Type*", "Source"
-   "*Platforms*", "Windows"
+   "*Platforms*", "Windows, Linux, macOS"
    "*Built in?*", "No"
-   "*Key Developers*", "Florin Pop, Mark Schatza" "*Source Code*", "https://github.com/open-ephys-plugins/lab-streaming-layer-io"
+   "*Key Developers*", "Florin Pop, Chadwick Boulay" "*Source Code*", "https://github.com/open-ephys-plugins/lab-streaming-layer-io"